dch42/inv_reports/README.md

 For sites that require backorder dates in their feeds:
 - The program will populate the field with a date `x` months out from feed creation if the out of stock item is not marked discontinued.
 - The program will update the inventory template accordingly, moving the old template to `data/inventory-templates/old`.
-- Once backorder dates are set, they will not be overwritten unless the item is still out of stock `y` days before generation.
+- Once backorder dates are set, they will not be overwritten unless the item is still out of stock `y` days before previously set backorder date.

 Marking items as discontinued should be done manually to the inventory template csv file beforehand.